 D. Maintenance Of Animals: All dogs covered by a kennel license shall be maintained and kept within the kennel or under leash.
 (2010 Code)

-E. Permit Requirements: Permission of Adjacent property owners: That permission of seventy-five percent (75%) of neighbors within four hundred foot (400) radius of the place where the animals are to be kept is obtained and written confirmation of the permission is presented to the city council.
-Signatures of property owners will be required on an .
+E. Permit Requirements: Permission of seventy-five percent (75%) of neighbors within four hundred foot (400) radius of the place where the animals are to be kept must be obtained by the Applicant and written confirmation of the permission must be presented to the city council.
+The written permission of such nearby property owners will be required on an annual basis before a Commercial License may be renewed.

 4-3-5: NONCOMMERCIAL KENNEL LICENSING AND REQUIREMENTS:

 A. License Required; Compliance: The owner of a noncommercial kennel shall obtain a noncommercial kennel license from the Downey city office according to the terms specified in this section.
-A maximum of five (5) dogs will be allowed per residence.
+A maximum of five (5) dogs will be allowed per residence or license.
 A noncommercial kennel license must be renewed annually.
+No person may own or harbor a pit bull breed of dog.

 B. Application For License; Information Required: The application for a noncommercial kennel license shall include the name and address of the owner and the number of dogs to be kept.